4 Challenges You Face in Strategic Marketing Leadership—And How to Overcome Them

 Chief Marketing Officers (CMOs) have one of the shortest tenures of any C-Suite executive.

-According to research from Spencer Stewart, most CMOs spend an average of 4.2 years in the position — a stark contrast to CEOs, who average 6.7 years on the job.
+Most spend an average of 4.2 years in the position—a stark contrast to CEOs, who average 6.7 years on the job.

-• Proving marketing ROI to top executives is challenging: Marketing leaders are under constant pressure to demonstrate the value of their strategies to the C-suite.
-This challenge underscores the importance of effective marketing leadership in aligning marketing efforts with overall business objectives.
+• Proving marketing ROI to top executives is challenging: You’re under constant pressure to demonstrate value to the C-suite.
+That makes aligning marketing efforts with overall business objectives mission-critical.

 A balance between specialization and diversity in skill sets is crucial for effective marketing execution.